 So, all in all it was about 8 hours from the time I started contractions to the time I delivered our sweet baby Ethan – and honestly, this is the best outcome I could have hoped for.
 Our baby was born healthy and well, and I feel tremendously lucky that my delivery went so well too.

 Like many, I’ve often heard that second labors (and beyond) often go much quicker than your first labor – but I didn’t really believe it until I experienced it.
 I checked online and it turns out that for second births and beyond, the average labor is 4 – 14 hours shorter!
 (Source: Cleveland Clinic).
 Such great news for anyone who plans to deliver more than once!

 Also, I never would have guessed that the baby’s position could make such a big difference in making delivery that much easier.
 It was pure luck that Ethan was in such a great position, so I’m incredibly grateful for that too.

 Ethan is such a wonderful baby – he’s so calm and sweet, a great sleeper, and truly is such a little joy.
-We couldn’t be more happy to have him as part of our family. 💙
+I couldn’t be more happy to be his mama. 💙

 I hope you enjoyed reading Ethan’s birth story and I hope his story was encouraging to read.
 I know there are all types of birth stories out there and no one knows how their own labor will go… but at least in my experience, I think it helps heading into labor feeling generally positive and optimistic – so I hope that reading Ethan’s birth story is reassuring and helps put other moms a little more at ease. 💙